fastapi/fastapi/docs/en/docs/deployment/deta.md

 <img src="/img/deployment/deta/image02.png">

-Click on the new app called `fastapi-deta`, and it will open your api in a new browser tab on a URL like `https://fastapi-deta-gj7ka8.deta.app/`.
+Click on the new app called `fastapi-deta`, and it will open your API in a new browser tab on a URL like `https://fastapi-deta-gj7ka8.deta.app/`.

 You will get a JSON response from your FastAPI app: